 This step calculated the propensities to participate for new split-off households, i.e., households that are included in the panel due to the relocation of one individual of the panel sample in a new household.
 Here, only split-off households that had not been interviewed in the previous waves were considered.
-This condition means that the participation propensities for first-time participating split-off households were modeled separately following the criterion of originating in wave 10 (split-off W10 households) and originating in wave 11 (split-off W11 households).
-The probability of re-participation was estimated via logit models for availability and participation.
+This condition means that the participation propensities for first-time participating split-off households were modeled separately following the criterion of originating in wave 11 (split-off W11 households) and originating in wave 12 (split-off W12 households).
+The probability of re-participation was estimated via logit models.
+For the split-off households no separate modelling of the probability of accessibility and participation was carried out, as accessibility was available for almost all households.
+Only one overall model was estimated for all households.
 Missing time-stable information on the household reference person (HRP) was added from the previous wave when necessary.
-The estimated propensities of the two models were multiplied.
-The reciprocal value of the product for the split-off households can also be found in the variable hpbleib.
+The reciprocal value of the probability of participation for the split-off households can also be found in the variable hpbleib.

-$\rightarrow$ Table A11 gives an overview of the variables, codes and reference categories for the logit models of the split-off households participating for the first time (waves 10 and 11).
+\rightarrow Table A11 gives an overview of the variables, codes and reference categories for the logit models of the split-off households participating for the first time (waves 11 and 12).

-The logit models on the first participation of split-off wave 10 households are shown in $\rightarrow$ Table A12.
+The logit models on the first participation of split-off wave 11 households are shown in \rightarrow Table A12.

-The logit models for the first participation of split-off wave 11 households for availability and participation are shown in $\rightarrow$ Table A13.
+The logit models for the first participation of split-off wave 12 households are shown in \rightarrow Table A13.

-6.7 Nonresponse weighting for households from the refreshment sample of BA new inflows wave 11
+6.5 Nonresponse weighting for households from the refreshment sample of BA new inflows wave 12

-A nonresponse modelling for the households from the refreshment sample of BA new inflows into UB II receipt in wave 11 (sample = 16, normal sample and sample = 17, Syrian / Iraqi households) was performed (participation) similar to the wave 10 refreshment sample, each for accessibility and participation.
-An integrated model was estimated for both refreshment samples, the variable (samaufftyp\2) indicates the affiliation to the subsample of Syrians and Iraqis and the normal refreshment sample.
-The participation probability derived from the model can be found in the variable prop\t0.
+A nonresponse modelling for the households from the refreshment sample of BA new inflows into UB II receipt in wave 12 (sample = 18, normal sample and sample = 19, Syrian / Iraqi households) was performed (participation) similar to the wave 11 refreshment sample, each for accessibility and participation.
+An integrated model was estimated for both refreshment samples, the variable ($samaufftyp_2$) indicates the affiliation to the subsample of Syrians and Iraqis and the normal refreshment sample.
+The participation probability derived from the model can be found in the variable $prop_t0$.

-$\rightarrow$ Table A14 gives an overview of the variables, codes and reference categories for the logit models of the BA refreshment sample of wave 11.
+\rightarrow Table A14 gives an overview of the variables, codes and reference categories for the logit models of the BA refreshment sample of wave 12.

-The logit models on the first participation for availability and participation of the BA refreshment sample and BA replenishment sample of wave 11 are shown in $\rightarrow$ Table A15.
+The logit models on the first participation for availability and participation of the BA refreshment sample and BA replenishment sample of wave 12 are shown in \rightarrow Table A15.